 TGaz Editor: Modify the text P24L24-26 as follows:

-A DMG/EDMG STA sets the AOD Channel Measurement Feedback subfield to 1 to indicate the ability to send a Channel Measurement Feedback element based on measurement on a TRN field sent by the receiver STA, for the purpose of AOD estimation.
+A DMG/EDMG STA sets the AOD Channel Measurement Feedback subfield to 1 to indicate the ability to send a Channel Measurement Feedback element based on measurement on a TRN field sent by the peer RSTA, for the purpose of AOD estimation.

 TGaz Editor: Modify the text in P63L25-27:

-In a Direction Measurement FTM pair that agreed on I2R AOD, the ISTA shall add a TRN field to the ACK frames in the exchanges specified by the Direction Measurement Density by setting the TRN_LEN to a non-zero value and PACKET_TYPE to 1.
+In a Direction Measurement FTM pair that agreed on I2R AOD, the ISTA shall add a TRN field to the Ack frames in the exchanges specified by the Direction Measurement Density by setting the TRN_LEN to a non-zero value and PACKET_TYPE to 1.
+The RSTA shall set the Best AWV Id field in the Fine Timing Measurement frames sent to the ISTA following these Ack frames to the AWV Id or the Best Sector Index of the TRN field (if the ACK was an EDMG/DMG PPDU respectively).
+If the RSTA has set the AOD Channel Measurement Feedback subfield to 1 in the DMG Direction Measurement Capabilities field, it shall also append a Channel Measurement Feedback element to the Fine Timing Measurement frames sent to the ISTA following the reception of the Ack frames with PACKET-TYPE equal to TRN-T-PACKET or EDMG-PACKET-TYPE equal to EDMG-TRN-T-PACKET and TRN-LEN greater than 0 or EDMG-TRN-LEN greater than 0.